-Lunch Detention Hall - Students will be assigned to detention by their assistant principal for inappropriate behavior.
-Students assigned to morning detention will be given specific instructions by the assistant principal as to where to meet the detention hall teacher.
+Lunch Detention Hall - Students will be assigned to detention by their assistant principal for inappropriate behavior and for not having their ID.
 Lunch detention is served during the student's lunch period.

 After School Detention Hall - Students will be assigned by appropriate staff for inappropriate behaviors.
-After School Detentions are held on Tuesdays and Thursdays and last for one hour after school, from 4:15 to 5:15 p.m.
+After School Detentions last for one hour after school, from 4:15 to 5:15 p.m.
 Students are expected to bring work and supplies.
 Failure to attend or late arrival will result in additional consequences.